omardirar/hubble/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+All Rights Reserved - Copyright © 2025 omzification.
+See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments